 What Are Team Ratings?

 The team ratings are broken out into team, defense, and offense.
-The ratings are our unique formula that break out teams into a numerical rating.
+The ratings are our unique formula that breaks out teams into a numerical rating.
 It helps break out teams for you to see the rating compared to others and their strengths and weaknesses.

 Why Do Vegas Numbers Change?